Learn how DCEG applies absolute risk modeling to develop tools to aid clinicians and their patients.

 Software that projects absolute risk for breast, endometrial, and ovarian cancer in Caucasian and African American women.

-This version of the macro is for projecting risk for Hispanic Americans
+Breast Cancer Risk Prediction macro for projecting risk for Hispanic Americans

 A SAS macro that projects absolute risk of colon cancer according to NCI’s Colorectal Cancer Risk Assessment Tool (CCRAT) algorithm.